 This course will broaden students' exposure to diverse student populations to better prepare students to serve future students and communities.
 Course experiences will include readings, discussions, field trips, classroom observations and interactive activities.
 The course includes one full week of participatory clinical experience in a diverse classroom setting.
-(Prerequisite: Completion of one methods course or approval by the Education Faculty) (Course Fee \$60) (Must be taken at Waldorf University) (Spring/Summer)
+(Prerequisite: Completion of one methods course or approval by the Education Faculty) (Course Fee \$60) (Must be taken at Waldorf University) (Spring)

-Student Teaching in 5-9 Science ......(6 cr.)
+Student Teaching in 5-9 Science.....(6 cr.)

-Supervised student teaching in an accredited 5-9 Science classroom and participation in the full day of a secondary school.
-Seven full weeks are required with attendance at Student Teaching Seminars.
-(Prerequisites: Senir status) (Must be taken at Waldorf University) (Fall/Spring)
+Supervised student teaching in an accredited 5-9 Science classroom and participation in the full day of a secondary school; seven weeks of full days with attendance at Student Teaching Seminars.
+(Prerequisites: Senior status and acceptance in Student Teaching) (Must be taken at Waldorf University) (Fall/Spring)

-Extended Elementary Student Teaching ......
+Extended Elementary Student Teaching......
 (3 cr.)

-This course is required for students seeking out-of-state licensure that requires 18 weeks of student teaching.
+This course is required for students seeking out-of-state licensure that requires eighteen (18) weeks of student teaching.
 This is supervised teaching in an accredited elementary school.
 Four additional full weeks are required with attendance at Student Teaching Seminars.

 (Prerequisites: EDU 407 and EDU 409) (Must be taken at Waldorf University)

-Student Teaching in 9-12 Social Studies ......
-(6 cr.)
+Student Teaching in 9-12 Social Studies......(6 cr.)

-Supervised teaching in an accredited 9-12 Social Studies classroom and participation in the full day of a secondary school.
-Seven full weeks are required with attendance at Student Teaching Seminars.
+Supervised teaching in an accredited 9-12 Social Studies classroom and participation in the full day of a secondary school; seven weeks of full days with attendance at Student Teaching Seminars.
 (Prerequisites: Senior status and acceptance into Student Teaching) (Must be taken at Waldorf University) (Fall/Spring)

-Student Teaching in 5-9 English.....(6 cr.)
+Student Teaching in 5-9 English (6 cr.)

-Supervised teaching in an accredited 5-9 English classroom and participation in the full day of a secondary school.
-Seven full weeks are required with attendance at Student Teaching Seminars.
+Supervised teaching in an accredited 5-9 English classroom and participation in the full day of a secondary school; seven weeks of full days with attendance at Student Teaching Seminars.
 (Prerequisites: Senior status and acceptance into Student Teaching) (Must be taken at Waldorf University) (Fall/Spring)

-Student Teaching in 9-12 Science .....(6 cr.)
+Student Teaching in 9-12 Science (6 cr.)

-Supervised student teaching in an accredited 9-12 Science classroom and participation in the full day of a secondary school.
-Seven full weeks are required with attendance at Student Teaching Seminars.
+Supervised student teaching in an accredited 9-12 Science classroom and participation in the full day of a secondary school; seven weeks of full days with attendance at Student Teaching Seminars.
 (Prerequisites: Senior status and acceptance into Student Teaching) (Must be taken at Waldorf University) (Fall/Spring)

-Student Teaching in 9-12 English .....(6 cr.)
+Student Teaching in 9-12 English (6 cr.)

-Supervised teaching in an accredited 9-12 English classroom and participation in the full day of a secondary school.
-Seven full weeks are required with attendance at Student Teaching Seminars.
+Supervised teaching in an accredited 9-12 English classroom and participation in the full day of a secondary school; seven weeks of full days with attendance at Student Teaching Seminars.
 (Prerequisites: Senior status and acceptance into Student Teaching) (Must be taken at Waldorf University) (Fall/Spring)

-Student Teaching in 5-9 Speech .....(6 cr.)
+Student Teaching in 5-9 Speech......(6 cr.)

-Supervised teaching in an accredited 5-9 Speech classroom and participation in the full day of a secondary school.
-Seven full weeks are required with attendance at Student Teaching Seminars.
+Supervised teaching in an accredited 5-9 Speech classroom and participation in the full day of a secondary school; seven weeks of full days with attendance at Student Teaching Seminars.
 (Prerequisites: Senior status and acceptance into Student Teaching) (Must be taken at Waldorf University) (Fall/Spring)

-Secondary Music Student Teaching.....(6 cr.)
+Secondary Music Student Teaching (6 cr.)

-Supervised teaching experience in an accredited secondary music program and participation in the full day of a secondary school; seven weeks of full days, plus Student Teaching Seminars.
+Supervised teaching experience in an accredited secondary music program and participation in the full day of a secondary school; seven weeks of full days with attendance at Student Teaching Seminars.
 Requires the completion of all coursework.
-(Prerequisites: Senior status and acceptance into Student Teaching) (Must be taken at Waldorf University) (Fall/Spring)
+(Prerequisites: Senior status and acceptance into Student Teaching) (Must be taken at Waldorf University) (Fall/Spring

-Foundations of Education Internship .......
-(2-9 cr.)
+Foundations of Education Internship(2-9 cr.)

 Students will complete a practical work experience in an education-related area.
-(Prerequisites: Senior status and approval of the Education Department) (Fall/Spring/Summer)
+(Prerequisites: Senior status and approval of the student's academic advisor) (Fall/Spring/Summer)

-Student Teaching in 9-12 Speech .....(6 cr.)
+Student Teaching in 9-12 Speech (6 cr.)